- More members than almost all the dating sites out there

-The game here is that (a) you need to wait, and (b) it won't happen around big dating-related events like their free communication weekends or Valenti
+The game here is that (a) you need to wait, and (b) it won’t happen around big dating-related events like their free communication weekends or Valentine’s Day.

-Then, subscribe to my email list.
+Then, [thrive_2step id=’661′]subscribe to my email list[/thrive_2step].
 In my reply, you should get a link for eHarmony.
-See if you can "stack" the coupon and the discount - you might get eHarmony for free.
-Do let me know in the comments
+See if you can “stack” the coupon and the discount – you might get eHarmony for free.
+Do let me know in the comments what, worked for you.

-eHarmony has undertaken a lot of research studies, as well as participated in many, many more.
-This is what's of most interest to users wanting to sign up for the site, and, that I used while writing this eHarmony review.
+eHarmony has undertaken a lot of research studies and took part in many, many more.
+This is what’s of most interest to users wanting to sign up for the site, and that I used while writing this eHarmony review.